Title: Learning Specialist

 At the onset of her career, Ms. Farris excelled as an after school kindergarten teacher for the University of Chicago Laboratory Schools from 2008 to 2010.
 Ever committed to her professional endeavors, she currently maintains her affiliation with the International Literacy Association.
 She is also a member of a local leadership fellows program.
 Furthermore, Ms. Farris remains active in her community as a civic-minded citizen, regularly donating to charitable causes, such as the Planned Parenthood Federation of America Inc. and other human rights campaigns.

 Prior to beginning her vocational journey, Ms. Farris cultivated her own formal education.
 She began her studies at Skidmore College, where she earned a Bachelor of Science in elementary education, with a minor in American Studies, in 2008.
 She subsequently continued her collegiate career at New York University and achieved a Master of Arts in literacy and reading education in 2011.
-In addition to her academic credentials, Ms. Farris has earned recognition as a Stage III Teacher.
+In addition to her academic credentials, Ms. Farris has obtained her recognition as a Stage III Teacher, completed a course on “Pathways to Proficient Reading” at the AIM Institute for Learning & Research, and trained in “The Science of Reading” through Scarborough’s Reading Rope.

 Ms. Farris was inspired to become a teacher after completing her collegiate studies, having received her own superb education during her time as a student.
 Furthermore, as someone with dyslexia, she naturally gravitated towards the field of education, as she aspired to teach others dealing with similar issues and disabilities.
 Accounting for her achievements, she is particularly proud to be a proponent of the reading revolution that has occurred in recent years, which highlights the science of reading and creative ideas, such as Scarborough’s Reading Rope.
 Looking to the future, Ms. Farris hopes to codify a new academic intervention routine and implement new, easier lesson plans for her fellow teachers.